-The higher GDP rates in Montenegrin municipalities of Plužine and Pljevlja are due to presence of the hydro power plant and thermal power plant which have a big share in the GDP, on the one hand, and a small number of inhabitants, on the other hand.
+The higher GDP rates in Montenegrin municipalities of Pluzine and Pljevlja are due to presence of the hydro power plant and thermal power plant which have a big share in the GDP, on the one hand, and a small number of inhabitants, on the other hand.
 It is, however, important to note that there is a large difference in the level of income when comparing sectors.
+Across the whole eligible area for instance, up to 20% of farming households generate a monthly income totalling 100 Euro - this percentage is even higher in the mountain areas.